What Is an Echocardiogram?

 You have this test while exercising on a treadmill or stationary bicycle.
 It shows the motion of your heart's walls and pumping action when it’s working hard.
 It can also show a lack of blood flow that might not appear on other heart tests.

+How to prepare for a stress echocardiogram.
 Don’t eat or drink anything but water for 4 hours before the test.
 Don’t drink or eat anything with caffeine (such as cola, chocolate, coffee, tea, or medications) for 24 hours before.
 Don’t smoke the day of the test.
 Caffeine and nicotine might affect the results.

 Your doctor may tell you to stop taking certain heart medications on the day of your test.
 Ask what you should do if you take one of these drugs: